huyewen/yievn-plug-in/README.md

 # yievn-plug-in
-The repository is as a set of plug-in\n
+The repository is as a set of plug-in

-autocoplete -> This feature provides automatic completion of input.\n pagation -> This function is used as a paging plug-in.\n yivndate -> This function is used as a date plug-in\n
+autocoplete -> This feature provides automatic completion of input.

+pagation -> This function is used as a paging plug-in.

+yivndate -> This function is used as a date plug-in